nickforddev/vue-models/README.md

 NOTE: By default, models are reset when the parent component is destroyed.
 To disable this, the `persist: true` option can be provided in the model options.

+## Schema

+Model classes use a static schema method to defined the initial data properties for the Vue instance.
+The schema format is heavily influenced by JSON Schema, with few differences.
+JSON Schema is frequently used for validation, while `vue-model` uses a schema to define initial state, and to transform data.
+Data can be transformed by creating custom type classes that mimic the behavior of the native constructors.
+Run the demo for a comprehensive example of data transformation that handles extended JSON ObjectIds and ISODates.

+## Requests

+This plugin uses the [`vue-requests`](http://github.com/nickforddesign/vue-requests) plugin, which is a wrapper around the fetch API and includes the [`whatwg-fetch`](https://github.com/github/fetch) polyfill.

 ## Build Setup